bioinformaticsdotca/10_Simple_Rules/rule_1.md

 # Create Your Site Repo on GitHub

+Your site repo will contain all the materials for **creating** your website (style sheets, layouts, etc.).

 In an internet browser, go to github.com and log into your account or your organisation account.

 To create a new repo, at the top of the page in the black navigation bar, click on "+" and select "New repository".